 KLM flies the Boeing 787-9 Dreamliner to MSP on a seasonal basis, with service running from the fall through the end of March.
 And while service is only into Amsterdam, it’s easy to connect onward to great cities like Vienna, London, Rome, and beyond.

 The Ins and Outs of KLM Business Class

-KLM’s business class cabin onboard the 787-9 Dreamliner is laid out in a 1-2-1 fashion, which means every passenger gets direct access to the aisle.
+KLM’s business class cabin onboard the 787-9 Dreamliner is laid out in a 1-2-1 fashion, which means every passenger gets direct aisle access.
 The image below is a picture of one of the rows along the window and as you can see, the cabin is finished in KLM’s blue and white color scheme.
 It is by no means the fanciest product out there but it is still very nice.
-And certainly a step above most Delta business class offerings other than its new Delta One suites.
+And certainly a step above Delta’s older business class offerings, which doesn’t include its new Delta One suites.

 As far as the seats themselves, there’s a plastic divider that can be pulled up if you don’t know your neighbor in the center section.
 When it was in the down position we found it easy to converse and we had plenty of room for our belongings.

-There was a compartment which contained a pair of noise-canceling headphones along with plenty of space for my passport, amenity kit, and chargers.
+There was a compartment that contained a pair of noise-canceling headphones along with plenty of space for my passport, amenity kit, and chargers.
 I put most of my smaller items in this bin for the duration of the flight.

 Come bedtime, you’re one button away from reclining into a pretty spacious bed with a footwell that is on the larger side.
 It isn’t the widest bed in the sky, but comfortable nonetheless.